-The Compensation Committee has reviewed the foregoing Compensation Discussion and Analysis (the "CD&A") for the year ended May 29, 2021 and discussed the CD&A with management.
-In reliance on the reviews and discussions referred to above, the Compensation Committee has recommended to the Board that the CD&A be included in the proxy statement for the year ended May 29, 2021, for filing with the Securities and Exchange Commission.
+The Compensation Committee has reviewed the foregoing Compensation Discussion and Analysis (the "CD&A") for the fiscal year ended May 28, 2022 and discussed the CD&A with management.
+In reliance on the reviews and discussions referred to above, the Compensation Committee has recommended to the Board that the CD&A be included in the proxy statement for the year ended May 28, 2022, for filing with the Securities and Exchange Commission.

-Compensation Committee of the Board of Directors Paul Plante (Chairman) Kenneth Halverson James Benham Jacques Belin Robert Kluge
+Compensation Committee of the Board of Directors Paul Plante (Chairman) Jacques Belin James Benham Kenneth Halverson Robert Kluge